Joint Liver and Hepatic Lesion Segmentation in MRI using a Hybrid CNN with Transformer Layers: Methods

 \subsection{SWTR-Unet}

-Regarding the hybrid encoder design of the proposed network a ResNet \cite{b14} was implemented as a convolutional backbone, which was pretrained on ImageNet \cite{b15} and combined with in total 12 transformer blocks at the bottleneck of the Unet.
-Beside the function as a robust feature extractor, the Res-blocks within the pretrained ResNet also address the vanishing gradient problem and allow a more dynamic and efficient learning \cite{b14}.
-Fully convolutional-based networks like the widely known and applied Unet commonly suffer from the limitation of capturing long-term dependencies due to the intrinsic locality of convolutional operations.
+Regarding the hybrid encoder design of the proposed network a ResNet \citep{b14} was implemented as a convolutional backbone, which was pretrained on ImageNet \citep{b15} and combined with in total twelve transformer blocks at the bottleneck of the U-shaped architecture.
+Beside the function as a robust feature extractor, the Res-blocks within the pretrained ResNet also address the vanishing gradient problem and allow a more dynamic and efficient learning \citep{b14}.
+Fully convolutional-based networks like the widely known and applied Unet commonly suffer from the limitation of capturing long-range dependencies due to the intrinsic locality of convolutional operations.
 For extracting the global contextual information, the transformer elements encode the input images as a sequence of image patches.
-Then, the decoder performs the upsampling task needed for retrieving the precise localization \cite{b16}.
-The transformer architecture employs dispense convolution operators and relies on a multi-head self-attention mechanism instead.
-The 12 transformer layers in the SWTR-UNet consist of multiple consecutive SWIN-transformer sub-blocks.
-Each of those sub-block comprises layer normalization (LN), multi-headed self-attention (MSA) modules, residual connections, and a 2-layer multilayer perceptron (MLP) with a Gaussian Error Linar Unit (GELU) activation for adding non-linearity to the network.
+Then, the decoder performs the upsampling task needed for retrieving the precise localization.
+The transformer architecture replaces convolutional operators and relies on a multi-head self-attention mechanism instead.
+In contrast to works like \citep{b16,b26}, the twelve transformer layers in the SWTR-Unet consist of multiple consecutive SWIN transformer sub-blocks, forming a SWIN transformer-based bottleneck within a CNN-based architecture.
+Each of those sub-blocks comprises layer normalization (LN), multi-headed self-attention (MSA) modules, residual connections, and a 2-layer multilayer perceptron (MLP) with a Gaussian Error Linear Unit (GELU) activation for adding non-linearity to the network.
 Regarding the self-attention modules, window-based multi-headed self-attention (W-MSA) and shifted window-based multi-headed self-attention (SW-MSA) are successively applied.